-Additionally, recent brain research has found that the frontal lobe in the human brain—the judgment center — is not fully developed until 25 years of age.
+Additionally, the frontal lobe in the human brain—the judgment center — is not fully developed until 25 years of age.
 In other words, although a young person might understand, for example, the impact of nasty text message upon its recipient, the part of their brain that should be warning… “hey, hold on a minute, better not hit send” isn’t fully operational yet.

 So, short of taking away mobile phones and computers until well after college graduation, what's a parent to do?
 Well, one place to start is by engaging in “digital citizenship” lessons that let kids practice ethical situations in a safe, non-tweet-able environment.